hartwigmedical/hmftools/iclusion-importer/README.md

 Argument  | Description
 ---|---
-iclusion_endpoint | Required: The URL where the iClusion API runs that we are going to query iclusion_client_id | Required: Provided by iClusion iclusion_client_secret | Required: Provided by iClusion iclusion_username | Required: Provided by iClusion iclusion_password | Required: Provided by iClusion iclusion_trial_tsv | Required: The path to where the trials are going to be written to.
+iclusion_endpoint | Required: The URL where the iClusion API runs that one wants to query. iclusion_client_id | Required: Provided by iClusion. iclusion_client_secret | Required: Provided by iClusion. iclusion_username | Required: Provided by iClusion. iclusion_password | Required: Provided by iClusion. iclusion_trial_tsv | Required: The path to where the trials are going to be written to.